Local Host Cache sizing and scaling

 The local database is stored in:

 To ensure reliability, the CitrixConfigSync Service makes a backup of the previously successful synchronized database import, before starting a new site database sync.
-If for any reason the sync does not succeed, the backup is used until a successful sync completes.
+If for any reason the sync does not successfully complete, the backup is used until a successful sync completes.
 You should not copy the database manually.

 Enabling or disabling Local Host Cache